 Round 2: *K1, P1 repeat from * to the end of the round

-Round 3: *K3Tog repeat from * to the end of the round (6 stitches remaining)
+Round 3: *K3Tog, P1 repeat from * to the last 2 stitches, then K1, P1 to finish the round (10 stitches remaining)

 10. Remove the stitch marker and cut a yarn tail approximately 10” long and thread it onto the knitters sewing needle.

 11. Beginning with the first stitch of the next row, pass the needle through each of the remaining stitches, carefully transferring them over from your knitting needle onto the yarn tail.
 Remove the knitting needles and gently pull the yarn tail so the crown stitches close up snugly and neatly.

 12. Insert the needle through the very top of the hat at the crown closure through to the interior of the hat.
 Turn the hat inside out and secure the remaining tail.